Lifting tropical bitangents: Lifting bitangent lines

 We begin with the case $i=j=1$.
 Then $W=a-nb+kcx^{k-1}y^l-nlcx^ky^{l-1}$, and the constant term is non-zero by the assumption $n\neq \frac{a}{b}$.
 By regularity of $\Gamma$, it follows that $k+l=2$.
 If neither $k$ or $l$ equals $0$, then the rays of $\Gamma$ and $\Omega$ are

 and

-respectively, and they intersect properly at multiplicity $2$ (see Figure \ref{fig-vertexvertex-ab1} on the left).
+respectively, and they intersect properly with multiplicity $2$ (see Figure \ref{fig-vertexvertex-ab1} on the left).
 If either $k$ or $l$ is $0$, it is straightforward to check that there is a unique common solution for $q$ and $W$ with trivial valuation.